 Africa is an enormous continent, with countless natural wonders.
 But if you have to choose only one place to visit, Tanzania’s Serengeti National Park is hands down your best option.

 Want to know why?
-Take a look at these 9 reasons why Serengeti was voted the best African safari park of 2018.
+Take a look at these 9 reasons why Serengeti was voted the best African safari park.

 1.Some of the Greatest Concentrations of Wildlife on the Planet